P o e t r y

 I’ll throw it in the ocean,

-To notion the time has come
+To notion the time is here

 To dissolve in slow motion